mnettath/code-quiz/README.md

 ## Description

 I created this code quiz to help students learning JavaScript remember certain concepts.
 I wanted to include a time/score aspect in this quiz in order to add a competitive element.
-This project gave me a lot of practice and better understanding of JavaScript.
+This project gave me a lot of practice and a better understanding of JavaScript.
 I really became more comfortable using methods such as sort(), append(), setItem() and getItem(), to name a few.
 I also became more familiar with using DOM traversal and local storage.
 Finally, while working on this project, I realized the importance of breaking down complex problems into smaller ones.

 ## Installation